sento documentation

 Submit a message to the mailbox to be queued and handled.

-: list with first element the function designator and rest arguments.
+handler-fun-args: list with first element the function designator and rest arguments.

 [generic-function] STOP MESSAGE-BOX-BASE &OPTIONAL WAIT